Economics Interactive Tutorials Sep. 5, 2011

 and

-if there is an adequate substitute for that product, then demand is more ...
+if there is a lower-price alternative or substitute for that product, then demand is more ...

 What difference does demand elasticity make?